ellistaylor/ellistaylor/README.md

 - 👋 Hi, I’m @ellistaylor
-- 👀 I’m interested in ...
+- 👀 I’m interested in : All sorts of stuff!
 - 🌱 I’m currently learning : networking, programming & IT in general.
-- 💞️ I’m looking to collaborate on : projects
+- 💞️ I’m looking to collaborate on : projects.
-- 📫 How to reach me ...
+- 📫 How to reach me : through esoteric ritual summoning. (email: ellistaylor1230@gmail.com)